You are here

 At Monticello Jefferson placed this portrait of his dear friend in the top tier of the Parlor between Sir Walter Raleigh and James Madison.
-Lafayette undoubtedly saw it there in 1824 when he visited Monticello during his farewell tour of the United States.
+Lafayette undoubtedly saw it there in 1824 when he was reunited with Jefferson during his triumphant farewell tour of the United States.
 At a speech at a dinner honoring Lafayette in Charlottesville, Jefferson said:

-"His deeds in the War of Independence you have heard and read...When I was stationed in his country, for the purpose of cementing friendship with ours and advancing our mutual interests, this friend of both was my most powerful auxiliary and advocate...Honor him, as your benefactor in peace as well as in war."
+[H]is deeds in the war of [independence] you have heard and read. ... when I was stationed in his country for the purpose of cementing it's friendship with ours and of advancing our mutual interests, this friend of both was my most zealous and powerful auxiliary and advocate. ... honor him then as our benefactor in peace as well as in war.6

 - Brabaint, Charles, ed.
 La Fayette: Exposition Organisée par les Archives Nationales avec le Concours du Comité National Français pour la Célébration du Bi-centenaire de la Naissance de La Fayette.
-Paris, 1957.
+Paris: Hôtel de Rohan, 1957.
 Catalog of an exhibition honoring Lafayette held at the French National Archives in 1957.

 - Massachusetts Historical Society.
-MHS Highlights from the Collection.
-Gilbert du Motier, marquis de Lafayette.
+MHS Gallery: Highlights From Our Collection.
+Gilbert du Motier, Marquis de Lafayette.
 A view of the original of this portrait, with accompanying text.

-- Search for more items in the Thomas Jefferson Portal about the marquis de Lafayette
+- Search for further sources in the Thomas Jefferson Portal.

 - 3. Ibid.